Voltorane/sys-micro-fractos-mock/README.md

   ```
 * ### (opt.)
 Install Training dataset for Convolutional Neural Network node
   If you want to have a CNN node in your dataset (required by default setup) you need to provide training data into the Services/ComputationalNodes/CNN/Node/TrainingData.
-  In the example application we use Dogs and Cats classification, but you can use and binary classification data.
+  In the example application we use Dogs and Cats classification, but you can use any binary classification data.
   ```
   $ wget https://download.microsoft.com/download/3/E/1/3E1C3F21-ECDB-4869-8368-6DEBA77B919F/kagglecatsanddogs_5340.zip -P Services/ComputationalNodes/CNN/Node/TrainingData
   $ unzip Services/ComputationalNodes/CNN/Node/TrainingData/kagglecatsanddogs_5340.zip -d Services/ComputationalNodes/CNN/Node/TrainingData